my89/co-squac/README.md

 ### Format
 The shared format corresponds to SQuAD 2.0 format, with additions made for QuAC and CoQA.
+The current format is compatible with the standard QuAC format, as read by the AllenNLP data reader.
-The easiest way to understand the format is by cloning the repo, untaring the data in the datasets directory, and running ipython
+The easiest way to understand the format is by cloning the repo, untaring the data in the datasets directory, and running ipython.
 Here is an example from QuAC:

 ```